taikt/LKMPG/4.12.12/LKMPG-4.12.12.rst

    :::

--  | Introducing print functions
+-  | Introducing print macros
-   | ::: {#text-org5fc9d61 .outline-text-5} In the beginning there was
+   | ::: {#text-org81205a7 .outline-text-5} In the beginning there was
      **printk**, usually followed by a priority such as KERN_INFO or KERN_DEBUG.
 More recently this can also be expressed in abbreviated form using a set of print macros, such as **pr_info** and